Overview for Lovcen and Kotor Bay Short Break

 Hotels for Lovcen and Kotor Bay Short BreakGo to top of page

-Family-run guesthouse in private rooms (2 nights) and a 4-star hotel (3 nights).
+Accommodation includes three overnights in a nice mountain hotel in Lovcen National Park (Ivanov Konak or Monte Rosa) and two overnights in a 3+ or 4-star seaside hotel in Perast (Conte, Jelena Palace, Admiral or similar).
 All accommodation has been carefully hand-picked by us, and their quality is regularly monitored.
 We have tried to choose accommodations that offer friendly service, clean and comfortable rooms and local flavour.

 *Hotels are subject to availability.
 In case a particular hotel is fully booked for your desired dates, we will replace it with a hotel of equal value and quality level.
-We will provide you exact accommodation details upon booking confirmation
+We will provide you with exact accommodation details upon booking confirmation.

 Breakfast is included.
 When no restaurant is available on route lunches and snacks should either be bought from local shops, or you can pre-order packed lunch from your hotel the night before.
 Dinner is available either from the restaurant in your hotel or from restaurants and taverns in the village near your hotel.